-- shall be compatible in style and quality with the market rate units in the development. - to interior finishes.
+- C. Exterior appearance.
+The exterior appearance of the affordable housing units in any covered development shall be compatible in style and quality with the market rate units in the development. - D. Interior appearance and finishes.
+Affordable housing units may differ from market rate units with regard to interior finishes.
 As a matter of City policy, the units should be energy-efficient. - E. Gross floor area.
 [Needs development.]